 A Hard Day’s Night

-Time to roll up those sleeves because you’re startin’ a business!
+Time to dust off those khakis and roll up your sleaves because you’re startin’ a business.
 At least, I hope you are!

 As a writer myself, opening and operating a business is the last thing on the planet I want to do, but it’s a necessary evil.
-If you were traditionally published, all the big wigs would take care of most of this for you, but they would also be taking most of your money.
-The uncertainty of filing for your own company is scary (believe me, I know), but I will do my absolute best to get you to the ribbon cutting no matter what state you live in.
+If you were traditionally published, all the big wigs would take care of most of this for you, but they would also be taking most of your money for you as well.
+The uncertainty of filing for your own company is scary (believe me, I know), but I will do my absolute best to get you to the ribbon cutting no matter what State you live in.

 Why I Recommend Starting An LLC

 Believe it or not my name isn’t actually Sodak Publishing—it’s Chris Berke (heh)—and I think the best decision you can make as a self-publisher is to make your own LLC.
 Below are some of the many reasons to consider doing it yourself:

 - If you get sued for copyright (Which you won’t because you read Part 4 & 6!) they will only take your business assets and not your home.

 - Separate bank account (Easier to track income and expenses so you don’t have to sift through your personal finances.)